DataDog/integrations-core/teamcity/README.md

 Follow [Teamcity's documentation][2] to enable Guest Login.

-Edit the `teamcity.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `teamcity.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample teamcity.d/conf.yaml][3] for all available configuration options:

 ```
 init_config: